RicGobs/Attention-Detection-CANOPIES/README.md

 The project is divided into two parts:

-1. to implement the system using the mediapipe model;
+1. to implement the system using the mediapipe model; available in "Attention-Detection-CANOPIES-project/mediapipe/EyeRecognition/".

-2. implement the system by creating a model from scratch on pytorch.
+2. implement the system by creating a model from scratch on pytorch; available in "Attention-Detection-CANOPIES-project/pyTorch/model+faceDetection.py".

 ### 1. MEDIAPIPE